PikachuPenial/Infoholic/README.md

 Released on <i>4/29/2022</i>

-Removed BETA text from the readme.
+Removed BETA text from the readme

 ---
 </details>